TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

 The sample should be taken from men and women aged 1 to 85 years.
 The sample can include people with previous lung diseases.
 X-rays should be for chest only.

 **Ground Truth Acquisition Methodology:**
-X-ray images validated be 3 different radiologists.
+X-ray images are validated by 3 different radiologists.

 **Algorithm Performance Standard:**
 Precision